RedhawkSDR/redhawksdr.github.io/content/manual/devices/interacting-with-hardware/_index.md

   - Digital Down Converter (DDC) tuner
   - Receiver Digitizer Channelizer (RX_DIGITIZER_CHANNELIZER) tuner
   - Transmitter (TX) tuner
+  - Receiver With Scanning Capability (RX_SCANNER_DIGITIZER) tuner

 Before you can interact with the tuners, you must create a REDHAWK device that is FEI compliant.
-The following procedure explains how to make a REDHAWK device that is compliant with FEI version 2.2.
+The following procedure explains how to make a REDHAWK device that is compliant with FEI version 2.4.